 Shot opportunity is 100% most years on these Idaho bear hunts.
 Hunters who get their bear early can hunt a second bear, go trout fishing, or go sight seeing, the area is rich with history.
 Please see the Hunt Reviews by past hunters.

-Three hunting methods are utilized, hunting with hounds or spot and stalk in the morning, and hunting at active baits in the evening.
+Three hunting methods are utilized, hunting with hounds or stalking bears in the morning, and hunting at active baits in the evening.
 This variety is very effective and loads of fun, you are not stuck doing the same thing all day every day.

-Bear seasons are long but we choose only to conduct bear hunts during the best months.
-Spring bear hunts are offered in May and June, and fall bear hunts are offered in September.
-Bear can also be taken during elk and deer hunting season.
+Bear seasons are long but we choose only to conduct bear hunts during the best times to assure the highest success rates.
+Spring bear hunts are offered in May and June.
+Bear can also be taken during the fall elk and deer seasons.

 Bear in these northern Idaho mountains have excellent hides due to the cool climate.
 Most bear taken make 5 to 6.5 foot rugs with occasional 7 footers.
 About half the bear are various off color phases and about half the bear are black.